There are several things you can do to optimize the performance of your system.

 Using Content Delivery Networks (CDNs)

 Using CDNs is generally an easy and quick gain on all the transfer times of your JS, CSS and image files, which make up for 90%+ of your transfer times due to network latency.
 Learn more.

 Eliminating Long Running SQL Queries

 Some SQL queries create more stress on the system than others.
-It is useful to use a mechanism to detect them (for example New Relic).
+Although b2evolution is optimized for a wide range of scenarios, your particular usage context may generate such long running queries.
+It is useful to have a mechanism to detect them (for example ).

 On several b2evolution versions prior to 5.1 (when this feature was removed), one common heavy query is the Smart Views Counting.
 If you have performance problems, try to disable this feature.

 Once you have a reasonably fast web host, a good CDN, and no SQL bottlenecks, the one single biggest performance enhancing technology is caching.